davidarbib/webserv/norm/README.md

 comments can serve to explain your implementation choices one line comment is just // and the line must be dedicated for comment

-for multiline see doxygen doc syntax
+for multiline check doxygen doc syntax at

 https://developer.lsst.io/cpp/api-docs.html